SUBCHAPTER 05C ‑ GEOPHYSICAL EXPLORATION

 15A NCAC 05C .0121 DETAILED PROVISIONS

-(b) All 2 x 2's used for survey lines must be clearly stamped with the name of the company using the stakes at approximately three‑foot intervals.
+(b) All surveying hub stakes used for survey lines shall be stamped with the name of the permittee using the stakes at three‑foot intervals.

-(c) All holes drilled in geophysical operations in land areas must be filled, by the persons or agency drilling these holes, before leaving the location.
+(c) All holes drilled in geophysical operations in land areas shall be filled by the permittee before leaving the location.

-(d) No explosives shall be discharged within 300 feet of any oyster reef or bed, including any state‑owned natural reefs, or within 300 feet of any dock, pier, causeway or other fixed structure, without written permission signed by the owner and/or lessee of the reef or bed, approved by the department.
+(d) No explosives shall be discharged within 300 feet of any oyster reef or bed, including any state‑owned natural reefs, or within 300 feet of any dock, pier, causeway, or other structure anchored to the seabed without written permission signed by the owner and lessee of the reef or bed, and approved by the Department.

-(f) Boats, marsh buggies or other types of marsh vehicles must be so used as to cause the minimum disturbance of an injury to lands, waterbottoms, and wildlife and fisheries thereon.
-All such vehicles shall be clearly painted or otherwise distinctively marked so as to be easily seen and identified.
+(e) Boats, marsh buggies, or other types of marsh vehicles shall be used to cause minimum disturbance to lands, waterbottoms, wildlife, and fisheries thereon.

 History Note: Authority G.S.
 113‑391;